halelab/GBS-SNP-CROP/README.md

 **Stage 4.
 Call Variants and Genotypes**
 - *Step 7: Filter variants and call genotypes*

+**PLEASE NOTE: GBS-SNP-CROP is an intentionally modular and flexible pipeline.
+If your data are already demultiplexed and filtered, simply skip Stage 1 and enter the pipeline at Stage 2.
+If you have a reference genome and no need for a Mock Reference, simply skip Stage 2 and go directly to Stage 3.
+Refer to the [User Manual][2] for input file naming conventions for each Step.**

-Below is a schematic of the workflow, with inputs and outputs (boxes) indicated for each step (arrows).
+Below is a schematic of the workflow, with inputs and outputs (boxes) indicated for each Step (arrows).
 ![](https://github.com/halelab/GBS-SNP-CROP/blob/master/images/workflow.jpg)

 ### Released versions